syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/shapes.md

 ---
-layout : post
+layout: post
-title : Shapes in Syncfusion SfImageEditor control in Xamarin.Android description : Learn how to add shapes, text and draw over an Image in ImageEditor for Xamarin.Android platform : xamarin.android control : ImageEditor documentation : ug
+title: Shapes in Syncfusion SfImageEditor control in Xamarin.Android
+description: Learn how to add shapes, text and draw over an Image in ImageEditor for Xamarin.Android
+platform: xamarin.android
+control: ImageEditor
+documentation: ug
 ---

 # Shapes and its customization